Financial Therapy for Individuals

 Offering Virtual Appointments Only

-It’s time to stop beating yourself up for the past decisions you’ve made about money.
+So, it’s time to stop beating yourself up for the past decisions you’ve made about money.

 Often, when individuals come to me for financial therapy, they have already tried to address financial issues on their own.
-Despite taking the steps to make a change - and having a desire to change, things either stay the same or only improve for a short time, leaving them discouraged.
+Despite taking the steps to make a change - and having a desire to change - things either stay the same or only improve for a short time, leaving them discouraged.

 Below are some things you might be wondering about financial therapy for individuals.
 It’s important that clients feel comfortable, so I encourage you to reach out with any questions or concerns not addressed below.